Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

 2. Set the environment variable from the `generate_certificate.ps1` script output.

-    NOTE: Do not copy this filepath.
+    NOTE: Do not copy this file path.
 Please use the output generated from running the script on your system.

     ```shell
     export AZ_IOT_DEVICE_X509_CERT_PEM_FILE_PATH=/azure-sdk-for-c/sdk/samples/iot/device_cert_store.pem